-Canstar Blue research finalised in September 2015, published in October 2015.
+Canstar Blue research finalised in July 2017 and published in September 2017.

-Canstar Blue commissioned Colmar Brunton to survey 801 small business owners and decision makers (i.e. the main decision maker for a small business) across a range of categories to measure and track customer satisfaction with products and services related to their business.
-The outcomes reported are the results from customers within the survey group who have used a real estate agent for business purposes in the last three years – in this case, 629 small business owners/main decision makers.
+Canstar Blue commissioned Colmar Brunton to survey 1,600 small business owners or decision makers (i.e. the main decision maker for a small business) across a range of categories to measure and track customer satisfaction.
+The outcomes reported are the results from customers within the survey group who have used a real estate agent for business purposes in the last three years – in this case, 489 people.

 Brands must have received at least 30 responses to be included.
 Results are comparative and it should be noted that brands receiving three stars have still achieved a satisfaction measure of at least six out of 10.
 Not all brands available in the market have been compared in this survey.
 The ratings table is first sorted by star ratings and then alphabetically.
 A rated brand may receive a ‘N/A’ (Not Applicable) rating if it does not receive the minimum number of responses for that criteria.